YellPika/YellPika.github.io/_posts/2013-12-08-the-perfect-language-priorities.md

 The order here is not arbitrary.
 Software is useless if it's not reliable.
 If a piece of software is not maintainable, it becomes difficult to ensure it's correctness.
-Only once the first two requirements are satisfied should we worry about performance.
+We should only worry about performance after the first two requirements are satisfied.
 After all, it's usually much easier to optimize software than it is to debug it.
 The obvious exception to this order is when performance is so bad that the program is no longer usable.
 "Fast" becomes higher priority than "Maintainable".

 Given these requirements, it follows that a programming language should be designed to aid the programmer in achieving these requirements.